 We know that the history of Care Experienced people stretches further than the borders and former colonies of the United Kingdom.
 We want people around the world to come together to start telling the full the story of Care Experienced history.

-That’s why we are inviting activists from across the globe to commemorate the history of Care Experienced people in their country by joining us in support of the first ever Care Experienced History Month, in April 2021.
-At this point, here’s how you can get involved:
+That’s why we invited activists from across the globe to commemorate the history of Care Experienced people in their country by joining us in support of the first ever Care Experienced History Month, which took place in April 2021.

 International Steering Group